MarieCHessler/a-quiz/README.md

     ##Features

-    The features described below have been implemented for the user to have a good experience, with a game that contains text and images that are easy to follow and navigate.
+    The features described below have been implemented for the user to have a pleasant and fun experience, with a game that contains text, images and buttons that are easy to understand and makes the flow hassle free.

     ### Existing features

     **Landing page**
-    * The landing page includes the heading ANIMAL, an image consisting of a Q with four animals in it and the letters u,i and z on the outside, and a button to start the game.
+    * The landing page includes the heading ANIMAL, a quiz image, and a button to start the game.
     * The heading, together with the animals, makes it easy for the user to understand what the quiz is about.
-    * The quiz image enhances the understanding.
+    * The image, consisting of a Q with four animals inside and "uiz" on the outside, enhances the understanding.
     * The button invites the user to start the game.

     ![Landing page](assets/images/aq-landing-page.webp)